-Atorvastatin isn't suitable for some people.
-Tell your doctor if you:
+Atorvastatin is not suitable for some people.
+To make sure it's safe for you, tell your doctor if you:

-- have had an allergic reaction to atorvastatin or any other medicines in the past
+- have ever had an allergic reaction to atorvastatin or any other medicine

 - have liver or kidney problems

-- are trying to get pregnant, think you might be pregnant, you're already pregnant, or you're breastfeeding
+- think you might be pregnant, are already pregnant, or you're breastfeeding

 - have previously had a stroke caused by bleeding into the brain